big-data-and-economics/big-data-class-materials/README.md

 ### Final Project

 You will write a final project over the course of the semester as part of a group.
 Further details are available [here](https://github.com/big-data-and-economics/final-project).
+If you participate in the Hack-a-thon, your final project will be worth 30 percent of your grade.
+If you do not participate in the Hack-a-thon, your final project will be worth 40 percent of your grade.

 ### Lewiston Hack-a-thon

 This semester, we will be working with the City of Lewiston to help them solve a problem using data.
 Specifically, we will help the city understand how to use existing administrative data to complement, and at times substitute, for survey data.

 We will specifically be engaging in a Hack-a-thon.
 A hack-a-thon is a short (often 24 hours), intense period of collaboration between a group of people to solve a problem.
 Scheduling is still in the works.

+The Hack-a-thon is planned to be optional and replace a quarter of the final project grade.

 #### Data Requests